demisto/demisto-sdk/demisto_sdk/commands/update_release_notes/README.md

 * **-u, --update_type**

     Optional.
-If no update_type is defined, the `currentVersion` will not be bumped.
+If no update_type is defined, the `currentVersion` will be bumped as a revision.

     The type of update being done.
 Available options are:
     - major